blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ## Step 5 - Launch WSL and Finish Setup

-Once Ubuntu is install we will run the following command to finish setup by creating a user and password.
+Once Ubuntu is install we will run the following command in our PowerShell to finish setup by creating a user and password.
 First run WSL by running:

 ```
 wsl.exe -d Ubuntu